DavideNardone/A-Sparse-Coding-Based-Approach-for-Class-Specific-Feature-Selection/README.md

 # Papers that cite CSFS-SMBA

-If you use the software in a scientific publication, please consider citing the repository with the following DOI:
+If you use the software in a scientific publication, please consider citing the following scientific manuscript:

 ```
 @article{nardone2019sparse,